-Oskar Fischinger was also an inventor of all sorts of ingenious cinematic devices, such as the wax-slicing machine and other special effects.
+Oskar Fischinger was also inventor of all sorts of ingenious cinematic devices, such as the wax-slicing machine and other special effects.
 He was one of the first animators to couple abstract images with music and rhythms, long before the arrival of the music video.
 The eye-catching animations by the “Wizard of Friedrichstrasse,” as he was known, also attracted the attention of directors, such as Fritz Lang and Ernst Lubitsch, the latter of whom invited him to Hollywood.

-John Canemaker, New York Times: 'Decades before computer graphics, before music videos, even before "Fantasia" (the 1940 version), there were the abstract animated films of Oskar Fischinger (1900-1967), master of "absolute" or nonobjective filmmaking.
-He was cinema's Kandinsky, an animator who, beginning in the 1920's in Germany, created exquisite "visual music" using geometric patterns and shapes choreographed tightly to classical music and jazz.'
+John Canemaker, New York Times: "Decades before computer graphics, before music videos, even before "Fantasia" (the 1940 version), there were the abstract animated films of Oskar Fischinger (1900-1967), master of "absolute" or nonobjective filmmaking.
+He was cinema's Kandinsky, an animator who, beginning in the 1920's in Germany, created exquisite "visual music" using geometric patterns and shapes choreographed tightly to classical music and jazz."

-Variety called his films 'Masterworks of pure non-figurative, cinematic expression.'
+Variety called his films "Masterworks of pure non-figurative, cinematic expression."

 The exhibition is co-curated by EYE’s Director of Exhibitions Jaap Guldemond and Cindy Keefer of the Center for Visual Music.
 It is co-organized by EYE and Center for Visual Music.
-Watch Fischinger on the CVM channel on Vimeo.